gatsby003/glaze/README.md

 * ~~organise css better , even at this stage the css is getting out of hand~~

-Macha because I was watching a kenny sebastian podcast at the time , lol

 ![Screenshot from 2021-09-30 15-23-03](https://user-images.githubusercontent.com/63470761/135431043-a0a72c04-249a-4b17-ad48-cb007ef5c4db.png)

 Custom greeting , will later shift to a mantra or catch phrase that you can set , yes it assumes its goodevening any time of the day, time based greetings coming soon !